 We intend to finance the acquisition of a portion of our Agency RMBS through repurchase transactions under master repurchase agreements.
 Repurchase transactions will be treated as collateralized financing transactions and will be carried at their contractual amounts, including accrued interest.
-We have entered into master repurchase agreements with nine financial institutions.
+We have entered into master repurchase agreements with six financial institutions (and have taken the initial steps to begin securing additional repurchase agreement capacity with other counterparties, which we intend to have in place shortly before or concurrently with the completion of this offering).